breejs/bree/README.md

 }
 ```

-Then use the the function as path (see [Using functions for jobs](#using-functions-for-jobs)), and pass the path to your ts job file:
+Then use the function as path (see [Using functions for jobs](#using-functions-for-jobs)), and pass the path to your ts job file:

 ```js
 {